How long do hybrid batteries last?

 The role of regular servicing and diagnostics

 Regular servicing and diagnostics are essential for maintaining the health of hybrid batteries.
-Scheduled check-ups help identify potential issues early, preventing major failures.
+Scheduled check-ups help identify potential issues early, preventing significant failures.
 Technicians can perform software updates, battery conditioning, and system calibrations to ensure optimal performance.

 FAQs